 Given the DCWP’s rules, the scope of the law narrowed slightly.
 Nevertheless, the law still applies to employers based outside of New York City if they have a NYC office.
 In other words, no matter where an employer is head quartered, if they have an NYC office and are using an AEDT to evaluate candidates for positions associated with this office, even if the positions are remote, then they must comply with Local Law 144.

-Given the fact that the DCWP FAQs allow vendors of AEDTs to initiate a bias audit on behalf of their clients – the employers using the tool – using data aggregated across multiple users of the tool, this can extend the extraterrestrial scope of the law.
+Given the fact that the DCWP FAQs allow vendors of AEDTs to initiate a bias audit on behalf of their clients – the employers using the tool – using data aggregated across multiple users of the tool, this can extend the extraterritorial scope of the law.
 Indeed, if a vendor is located elsewhere but their clients use the tool in NYC, then they might commission an independent bias audit on behalf of their client as part of their package.
 This could see vendors in New Zealand, for example — the other side of the world — primitively complying with NYC Local Law 144.
 As such, Local Law 144 has a truly global reach despite it only being a local law.

 Conducting an independent, impartial bias audit of an AEDT, even if just outside of the scope of the law, can be a driver of trust in employers and vendors of AEDTs.
 Bias audits create greater accountability for and transparency around the use of AEDTs, and can help candidates to make more informed decisions when applying for positions.